llawlor/android-auto-gpt/README.md

-# Android Auto ChatGPT Voice Assistant
+# Android Auto AI Voice Assistant

-A hands-free AI voice assistant for Android Auto that integrates with OpenAI's ChatGPT API.
-Talk to your AI assistant while driving safely!
+A hands-free AI voice assistant for Android Auto that integrates with Perplexity AI.
+Talk to your AI assistant while driving safely with conversation memory and real-time web search capabilities!

 ## 🚀 Quick Start